- New Orleans, LA

 - Professional Memberships

-Role Organization Member Midwestern Psychological Association (MPA) Member American Psychological Association (APA) Member Association for Behavior Analysis (ABA) Member Association for Behavior and Cognitive Therapy (ABCT)
+Role Organization Member American Psychological Association (APA) Member Association for Behavior Analysis (ABA) Member Association for Behavior and Cognitive Therapy (ABCT) Member Louisiana Psychological Association

-June 2003 to present- American Board of Professional Psychology: Board Certification in Behavioral Psychology by the ABPP 1998 May to present- State of Illinois: Clinical Psychologist.
-License Number: 071-005630
+June 2003 to present- American Board of Professional Psychology: Board Certification in Behavioral Psychology by the ABPP 1998 May to present - State of Illinois: Clinical Psychologist.
+License Number: 071-005630 2017 August to present - State of Louisiana: Clinical Psychologist.
+License Number: 1423

 - Community Involvement

-Organization 2013 - 2014, Ad-hoc reviewer for the International Journal of Workplace Health Management 2012, Ad-hoc reviewer for the Journal of Physical Activity and Health 2010 - present, Examiner for the American Board of Professional Psychology (ABPP) for the examination for board certification in Behavior Therapy 2006, Ad-hoc reviewer for the Journal of Social and Clinical Psychology 2004 - 2005, Vice-president of the Chicago Association for Behavior Analysis (CABA) 1998 - 2002, August Elected by the trustees of the Village of River Forest to sit on the River Forest Mental Health Committee
+Organization 2017 - present: Louisiana Psychological Association: Chair of Health Psychology Committee; Member of 2017, 2018, and 2019 Annual Conference Planning Committees 2013 - present: Reviewer for the International Journal of Workplace Health Management 2012 - present: Reviewer for the Journal of Physical Activity and Health 2010 - present: Examiner for the American Board of Professional Psychology (ABPP) for the examination for board certification in Behavior Therapy 2004 - 2005, Vice-president of the Chicago Association for Behavior Analysis (CABA) 1998 - 2002, August Elected by the trustees of the Village of River Forest to sit on the River Forest Mental Health Committee

 - Areas of Expertise